pudly/schmopera-hugo/content/articles/pianist-s-progress-i-the-elton-john-act.md

 related_companies = []
 related_people = []
 short_description = "You won't be bashing out the chords of \"Bennie and The Jets\" while singing along to your heart's content.
-Your task will be to play some of the most difficult ensemble moments in the entire opera repertoire, singing every part and every ensemble." slug = "pianists-progress-i-the-elton-john-act" title = "Pianist's progress I: The Elton John Act" youtube_url = ""
+Your task will be to play some of the most difficult ensemble moments in the entire opera repertoire, singing every part and every ensemble." slug = "the-elton-john-act" title = "The Elton John Act" youtube_url = ""

 +++